 Your Authorization: As explained in this Notice, we may use and disclose your health information for treatment, payment, or health care operations; in certain situations, if you agree or object; as required by law; to contact you, and to send your health-related information, but we cannot use or disclose your health information for any other reason without your written authorization.
 You may give us written authorization to use your health information or to disclose it to anyone for any purpose.
 If you give us authorization, you may revoke it in writing at any time.
 Your revocation will not affect any uses or disclosures already made with your authorization while it was in effect.

 Right to See and Copy Your Health Information: You have the right to see or get copies of your health information, with limited exceptions.
 If we deny your request due to one of these exceptions, we will respond to you in writing with the reason we cannot grant your request and describe any rights you may have to request a review of our denial.
 You must make a written request to us to access your health information.
 Your written request must be signed and dated.
 We may charge you a fee for expenses such as copies, staff time, and postage.
 Instead of providing you with a copy of your health information, we may prepare a summary or an explanation of your health information for a fee, if you agree in advance to the form and fee of the summary or explanation.
 With the use of our Diamond Braces app, you will have access to your records.

-Right to Accounting of Disclosures of Your Health Information: You have the right to receive a list of instances in which we or our business associates disclosed your health information for purpose other than treatment, payment, and health care operations, and certain other activities for the last six years.
+Right to Accounting of Disclosures of Your Health Information: You have the right to receive a list of instances in which we or our business associates disclosed your health information for purposes other than treatment, payment, health care operations, and certain other activities for the last six years.
 If you request this accounting more than once in a 12-month period, we may charge you a fee for responding to these additional requests.
 You must submit a written request that is signed and dated.
 Your request must be submitted to the Privacy Officer, 15 Engle St, Suite 204, Englewood, NJ 07631.